DrKGD/deatharte.api.nvim/README.md

 _Plug_ the configuration within your favorite package manager.

 **Note**
-While calling setup is _not_ a requirement, you may overwrite default behaviors.
+While calling setup is _not_ a requirement, you may want to overwrite default behaviors.
-At any time call `require('deatharte').fetch_configuration()` to retrieve configuraiton.
+At any time call `require('deatharte-api').fetch_configuration()` to retrieve configuraiton.

 ### e.g. Lazy.nvim
 Using `lazy.nvim`: